Essential holonomy of Cantor actions: Introduction

-From now on we assume that $(\fX, \G, \Phi)$ is an equicontinuous action, and so $(\fX, \G, \Phi)$ has a unique ergodic invariant measure $\mu$, see Section \ref{sec-basics} for definitions and details.
+The set $\fX_\G^{hol}$ is invariant under the action of $\G$, thus $\fX_\G^{hol}$ has either $\mu$-measure 0 or 1.
+The following concept was formulated in \cite{GL2019}: \begin{defn} A Cantor group action $(\fX,\G,\Phi)$ has \emph{essential holonomy} if the set $\fX_\G^{hol}$ of points with non-trivial holonomy has positive measure.
+Otherwise, it has \emph{no essential holonomy}. \end{defn} Vorobets \cite{Vorobets2012} showed that the standard action of the Grigorchuk group on the boundary of a binary rooted tree has only a countable set of points with non-trivial holonomy, which implies that it has no essential holonomy.
+Gr\"oger and Lukina proved in \cite{GL2019} that the action of a group generated by finite automata on a rooted tree has no essential holonomy; their proof does not require the Cantor action to be topologically free.
+They also gave a criterion for when a group action on a rooted tree has no essential holonomy for its boundary Cantor action.

+The decomposition \eqref{eq-hfpset} of $\fX_{\G}^{hol}$ as a countable union of fixed-point sets implies that an action has essential holonomy if and only if, for at least one $g \in \G$, the set $\fX_g^{hol}$ has positive $\mu$-measure.
+In particular, this implies that whether or not a Cantor action has essential holonomy is a local property.
+This remark is the basis for the following invariance result, with details and proof in Section~\ref{sec-invariance}.

+\begin{prop} \begin{enumerate} \item Suppose that Cantor actions $(\fX_i, \G_i, \Phi_i)$, for $i =1,2$, are continuous orbit equivalent.
+Then either both have essential holonomy, or both have no essential holonomy. \item Suppose that Cantor actions $(\fX_i, \G_i, \Phi_i)$, for $i =1,2$, are return equivalent.
+Then either both have essential holonomy, or both have no essential holonomy. \end{enumerate} \end{prop}

-The decomposition \eqref{eq-fpset} of $\fX_{\G}^{hol}$ as a countable union of fixed-point sets of elements implies that an action has essential holonomy if and only if, for at least one $g \in \G$, the set $\fX_g^{hol}$ has positive $\mu$-measure.
-The assumption that $\mu$ is a probability measure, and that the action is minimal, implies that $\mu$ is a continuous measure; that is, the measure of any point $x \in \fX$ is zero.
-Thus the intersection of $\fX_g^{hol}$ with the support of $\mu$ must be an uncountable set.
-Also note, it is easy to show that the property that an action has essential holonomy is an invariant of continuous orbit equivalence, see \cite{CortezMedynets2016} for definitions.
+For a Cantor action $(\fX, \G, \Phi)$, the assumption that $\mu$ is a probability measure, and that the action is minimal, implies that $\mu$ is a continuous measure; that is, the measure of any point $x \in \fX$ is zero.
+Thus, if a Cantor action has essential holonomy, then the intersection of $\fX_g^{hol}$ with the support of $\mu$ must be an uncountable set.
+This remark is the basis for the result by Joseph in \cite[Corollary 2.4]{Joseph2021} that if $\G$ has the countable subgroup property, then a topologically free Cantor action by $\G$ is essentially free, and hence has no essential holonomy.

-As an aside, consider the case of a $C^1$-diffeomorphism $f \colon M \to M$ of a manifold $M$ which preserves a smooth probability measure $\mu$.
-Then it is elementary to show that the subset of the fixed points of $M_f^{hol}$ with non-trivial linear holonomy has Lebesgue measure $0$.
-That is, the set of points for which the derivative map $D_xf$ is not the identity always has Lebesgue measure zero.
-This is a special case of \cite[Proposition 7.1]{HK1987}, which showed that the set of points in a $C^1$-pseudogroup with non-trivial linear holonomy has Lebesgue measure zero.
-In analogy to the case of $C^1$-actions, the property that a Cantor action has essential holonomy is a measure of the ``local non-regularity'' of the action.